loftytopping/PyBox/README.md

 ### Conda <a name="Conda"></a>

 I would heartily recommend using the Conda environment for installing and using PyBox.
-The reason for this is down to ease of installation for the Assimulo package through the conda package manager, aside from also installating the above dependencies.
-The dependencies and instructions are now listed.
+The reason for this is down to ease of installation for the Assimulo package through the conda package manager, aside from also installing aforementioned dependencies.

 - [Assimulo](http://www.jmodelica.org/assimulo).
 As found on the project website, there are multiple [methods for installation for Assimulo](https://jmodelica.org/assimulo/installation.html), including both package managers and compiling from source.
 Using conda, one can try the following: